Perspective | Will covid-19 make this the Turkey Day without political fights?

 Oh wait — I forgot that we’ve managed to politicize even that tiny virion with glycoprotein spikes.

 “Don’t lockdown the country.
 Don’t impose curfews.
 Don’t close schools.
 Let Americans decide for themselves.
-And celebrate Thanksgiving,” Rep. Jim Jordan (R-Ohio) said in a tweet.
+And celebrate Thanksgiving,” Rep. Jim Jordan (R-Ohio) said in a recent tweet.

 Whether you do a big Thanksgiving has itself become a thing to argue about, said Amy Janan Johnson, a communications professor at the University of Oklahoma.